milonmaze/privacy-terms-observatory/policies.google.com/technologies/cookies.md

 MANAGING COOKIES IN YOUR BROWSER

 Most browsers allow you to manage how cookies are set and used as you’re browsing, and to clear cookies and browsing data.
 Also, your browser may have settings letting you manage cookies on a site-by-site basis.
 For example, Google Chrome’s settings at chrome://settings/cookies allow you to delete existing cookies, allow or block all cookies, and set cookie preferences for websites.
-Google Chrome also offers Incognito mode, which deletes your browsing history and clears cookies from the Incognito windows on your device after you close all of your Incognito windows.
+Google Chrome also offers Incognito mode, which deletes cookies, site data, and your browsing history from your device when you exit your Incognito session.

 MANAGING SIMILAR TECHNOLOGIES IN YOUR APPS AND DEVICES